How to Develop a Hands-On Training Program

 Another advantage is that this approach to training puts new team members into the daily operations of the organization right from the start.
 New people can quickly get a feel for the corporate culture and the pace of work, and they can rapidly get to know their new colleagues and key stakeholders.

 Trainees will also have the opportunity to put their new skills to use immediately, which helps them to retain the information they've learned.

 When On-the-Job Training Is Appropriate

 On-the-job training can be beneficial in many work environments, especially in areas such as customer service, retail, sales, and manufacturing.

 It can also be useful for roles that require the use of hard skills, such as data entry or purchasing, or any role that's heavily dependent on structured procedures.
 It is often used in succession planning, too.

 It can, however, be less beneficial in knowledge-based roles such as IT or marketing.
 (Trainees in these roles are likely to benefit more from classroom-based training.)

 The effectiveness of on-the-job training will also depend on your team or organization.

 For example, the quality of instruction largely depends on the staff member you choose to do the training.
 If they have no knowledge of training techniques, or poor communication skills, they won't be able to deliver instructions or insights clearly.
 This can lead to gaps in the trainee's knowledge.

 On-the-job training can also take a long time.
 During this time, trainers may have to delegate, or delay other work, to make time for training sessions.
 Depending on their role, this can lower the productivity of other team members, or even an entire team.

 How to Set Up On-the-Job Training

 On-the-job training is relatively easy to set up.

 The first step is to identify potential trainers in your department or organization.
-Look for trainers who are skilled in their area (and potentially other areas, too).
+Look for those who are skilled in their area (and potentially others, too).
 They'll also need good communication skills, patience, emotional intelligence, and empathy.